Dutch Wasabi® Plant 12cm

 GROW YOUR OWN!

 This is your chance to grow your own wasabi at home.
-The wasabi plant you receive is a large plant, more than 6 months old.
-The large heart-shaped leaves will immediately be a nice addition to your garden or balcony.
+The wasabi plant you receive is a few months old.
+The plant will soon start to grow large heart-shaped leaves that will be a nice addition to your garden or balcony.
 They are well rooted to survive the summer heat and are frost resistant.
 With proper care you will grow your own wasabi rhizome within 2 years.
 The other parts of the plant are also edible.
 For more information visit our growing guide below.

 Wasabi Growing Guide